karlscode/karlscode/README.md

 ### Hi! 👋 Welcome to my profile

-My name is Carlos Anderson and I'm a teacher of systems development.
+My name is Carlos Anderson.

+- 👨🏽‍🏫 I am a teacher of systems development
-- 🔭 I’m currently working from home on personal projects
+- 👨🏽‍💻 I’m currently working from home on personal projects
-- 👯 I’m looking to collaborate on open source projects
+- 🔭 I’m looking to collaborate on open source projects
-- 👨‍🏫 I am also a teacher of information technology
 - 🌱 I’m currently learning:
-  - NodeJS
-  - ReactJS
-  - React Native
-  - TypeScript
   - Software Architecture
   - Machine Learning